Twins: BFT Systems Made Robust: Evaluation

 \subsection{Validation}

 We deliberately introduce bugs to \librabft, and validate that \TwinsImpl is able to model and detect attacks that exploit the injected vulnerabilities.
 This approach is similar to \emph{mutation testing}, a well-known technique to evaluate the quality of existing tests in terms of whether they can detect programs with deliberately injected modifications (called ``mutants'').
 While approaches such as automated mutation testing can help us to exhaustively introduce mutants, this is computationally expensive and not practical for large, complex systems.
 We select bugs to inject into \librabft based on their ability to compromise the program’s functional correctness.
 We note that this choice is based on our intuition and experience, and does not provide any coverage guarantees.
 The validation approach we use is to: \first inject the bug into \librabft; and \second generate \testcases using the \TwinsImpl \generator, checking for any safety violations.
-We instantiate the \generator with different configurations, starting with small parameter values that we increase until a safety violation is exposed.
+We instantiate the \generator with different configurations and vary them until a safety violation is exposed.

 We begin with the base case: can \TwinsImpl generate a \testcase that violates safety when the \bft threshold is exceeded (\ie $>f$ \byzantine nodes)?
 We discovered a safety violation with 4 nodes and 2 \twins $(\underline{A}, B, C, D, \underline{A^\prime}, B^\prime)$, 7 rounds, and static scenario configuration (\ie each partition-leader combination is run for all $R$ rounds). \TwinsImpl executed 62 \testcases of which 8 led to safety violation within 86s. \bano{If we need space, the log excerpts in this section can be removed.}